Sweetheart of the Rodeo: Legacy

 The album was included in "A Basic Record Library" of 1950s and 1960s recordings, published in Christgau's Record Guide: Rock Albums of the Seventies (1981).
 In 2003, the album was ranked number 117 on Rolling Stone magazine's list of The 500 Greatest Albums of All Time, 120 in a 2012 revised list, and 274 in a 2020 revised list.
 Stylus Magazine named it their 175th favorite album of all time also in 2003.
 It was voted number 229 in Colin Larkin's All Time Top 1000 Albums 3rd Edition (2000).

 Sweetheart of the Rodeo went on to inspire the name of the 1980s country duo, Sweethearts of the Rodeo, who paid tribute to the Byrds' album with the sleeve of their 1990 album, Buffalo Zone.

 In 2018, Roger McGuinn and Chris Hillman reunited for a U.S. tour celebrating the 50th anniversary of Sweetheart of the Rodeo.
 The duo, who were backed on the tour by Marty Stuart and his Fabulous Superlatives, performed all of the songs from the album and told stories about its creation.

+A live album of recordings from the 50th Anniversary concerts was released for Record Store Day 2024.